vlainvaldez/Trax/README.md

 	- logic controller of the app
 - View
 	- The class of the app on where the UI is being designed programmatically
+### Programmatic UI Rocks!
+A Storyboard full of vcs is really slow to load and use, thats why I use it with the creation of UI in my project, the traditional programmatic UI creation is actually confusing and tends to bloat the class file thats why Im using [SnapKit](https://github.com/SnapKit/SnapKit) for the [DSL](https://www.swiftbysundell.com/articles/building-dsls-in-swift/)

 ## Pods Used